 - In The Vampire Diaries, Bonnie has a close relationship with her grams and often seeks her out in times of crisis.
 Grams also acts as mentor when Bonnie's witch powers kick in.

-- Romeo and Juliet: Trope Codifier, The Nurse is the Maid who plays Secret Keeper for Juliet the Maiden as she tries to get with Romeo.
+- Romeo and Juliet: Trope Codifier, The Nurse is the Maid who plays Secret-Keeper for Juliet the Maiden as she tries to get with Romeo.

 - Most Romeo and Juliet retellings, such as West Side Story, will have this dynamic also.
-West Side Story features Anita, who is only a few years older than Maria but quite a bit more mature and experienced (as well as Maria's older brother's girlfriend).
+West Side Story features Anita, who is only a few years older than Maria but quite a bit more mature and experienced (as well as being Maria's older brother's girlfriend).

 - The Merchant of Venice: Nerissa is the Maid to Portia's maiden.
 They both even go undercover together as men and keep the same dynamic.
 Nerissa is also officially Portia's waiting maid.

-- The Legend of Zelda: Fulfills the imagery with Impa as The Maid and Zelda as The Maiden.
-In some incarnations Impa totally fulfills the stereotype by being much older and portly and is officially Zelda's attendant.
-In other versions she's a Ninja Maid since the series is in the Action Adventure Genre.
+- The Legend of Zelda fulfills the imagery with Impa as The Maid and Zelda as The Maiden.
+In some incarnations, Impa totally fulfills the stereotype by being much older and portly and is officially Zelda's attendant.
+In other versions, she's a Ninja Maid since the series is in the Action Adventure Genre.
 The romantic element if any is only hinted at here.